 What made this so strange was that the evidence of my life even then was the complete opposite.

-Looking back from the lofty heights of my 70th year, I can honestly say that, so far, this year has been the richest in love, meaning and purpose.
+I spent the next 12 years creating a life that’s turned out to be the richest in love, meaning and purpose.
 I’m doing things I have never done before – including paragliding in Turkey which was a truly joyful experience.

 Here’s a quote by Daisaku Ikeda, a Buddhist philosopher.
-It caught my eye because it’s a belief I hold close to my heart and embody both in my work and in my personal life.
-More than that, I believe that this is a possibility that can be true in general:
+It caught my eye because it’s not only a belief I hold close to my heart but also because the evidence proves it to be true in every aspect of my life.
+More than that, I wholeheartedly believe that this is a possibility that can be true for you too.

 “The German author, Hermann Hesse (1877-1962), writes, “… there are certainly many people who, as they age, become increasingly vigorous and energetic, more broad-minded and tolerant, living with a greater sense of freedom and assurance.
 It is important to remember that ageing and growing old are not necessarily the same thing.”